 Recognized as a top North Carolina political influencer and one of the state’s most influential lobbyists, Bruce Thompson is part of Parker Poe’s Government & Public Policy group.
 He concentrates his practice in governmental and regulatory activities, including legislative representation and counsel before the United States Congress and the North Carolina General Assembly, strategy formulation, bill drafting, preparation of testimony for legislative committees, and appearances before state and federal executive agencies.
 He also focuses on economic development initiatives, having represented some of the nation’s largest companies in incentives negotiations with local and state officials.

-In 2013, Campaigns & Elections magazine named him one of the top 10 political influencers from North Carolina as part of the publication’s “Influencers 500” list.
+Campaigns & Elections magazine has named him one of the top 10 political influencers from North Carolina as part of the publication’s “Influencers 500” list.
 The magazine described Bruce as a “top lobbyist” in North Carolina.
 He has been named to the list of “Most Influential Lobbyists” by the North Carolina Center for Public Policy Research, was recognized by North Carolina Super Lawyers for Government Relations and Administrative Law, and has been named to Woodward/White’s The Best Lawyers in America since 2008.

 Bruce served on the National Finance Committee for the Hillary Clinton for President Campaign and was an advisor to Secretary of State Clinton’s campaign during the North Carolina primary.
 He served as legal counsel to United States Senator Kay Hagan in her successful campaign and also advised the North Carolina campaign of President Barack Obama during the 2008 general election.
 Additionally, he served as outside counsel for the 2012 campaign of United States Representative Mike McIntyre.